 Electricity: Electricity is provided by the Medina Electric Cooperative.

 Wildlife: The ranch offers trophy whitetail deer, hogs, javelina and lots of waterfowl.
 The other aspect that you cannot over look is the trophy bass.
 Big bass in a big lake!!
 The main lake has been stocked with F-1 Florida bass and has consistently produced bass over 8 pounds, with some as large as 10 pounds!

 The deer herd has been intensely managed and under high fence for twelve years.
 Recent surveys have shown a 1 doe to 1.5 buck ratio.
 The ranch has been feeding protein feed for 12 years.
 There is also a flourishing population of both Bobwhite and Blue quail on the ranch.
 This population is roughly 75% Blues and 25% Bobwhites.
 The ranch is ready to hunt and fish.
 Just bring you weapons and rods.

 Income: There is the possibility of future income from a Wind Energy Project.
 There are minimum financial guarantees and maximums on windmill coverage.
 The possible future income is negotiable.

-BROKER: John Wallace
+CONTACT: John Wallace